shellspec/shellspec/README.md

   **** Utility ****

-      --init                          Initialize your project with shellspec
+      --init                          Initialize your project with ShellSpec
       --count                         Count the number of specfiles and examples --list LIST                     List the specfiles / examples [specfiles]       list the specfiles